Introduction to the Worldview Dimension of Gaia Education’s course in ‘Design for Sustainability’

 This is an excerpt from the Worldview Dimension of Gaia Education’s online course in Design for Sustainability

 Note: This is an excerpt from the Worldview Dimension of Gaia Education’s online course in Design for Sustainability.
 In 2012 I was asked to rewrite this dimension as part of a collaboration between Gaia Education and the Open University of Catalunya (UOC) and in 2016 I revised it again into this current version.
-The next opportunity to join the course is with the start of the Worldview Dimension on May 21st, 2018.
-You might also enjoy my book ‘Designing Regenerative Cultures’.
+The next opportunity to join the course is with the start of the Worldview Dimension on June 1st 2020.